igrek51/nuclear/docs/autocompletion.md

 ## Auto-completion
-Shell autocompletion allows to suggest most relevant hints on hitting `Tab` key.
+Shell autocompletion allows to suggest most relevant hints on hitting `Tab` key, while typing a command line.

 Auto-completion provided by `cliglue` is enabled by default to all known keywords based on the declared subcommands and options.